YahooArchive/mojito/docs/dev_guide/intro/mojito_configuring.rst

 Child Mojit With Children
 #########################

-A parent mojit can have a single child that has its own children.
+A parent mojit can have a child that has its own children.
 The parent mojit specifies a child with the ``child`` object, which in turn lists children in the ``children`` object.
 For the child to execute its children,it would use the ``Composite`` addon.
 See `Composite Mojits <../topics/mojito_composite_mojits.html#composite-mojits>`_